CodeHarborHub/codeharborhub.github.io/blog/Quantum computing and it's application.md

 ---
-title: "Introduction to Quantum Computing and it's application"
+title: "Introduction to Quantum Computing and Its Applications"
 sidebar_label: Quantum Computing
 authors: [pujan-sarkar]
-tags: [Quantum Computing, application]
+tags: [Quantum Computing, Applications]
 date: 2024-07-22
 ---

-# Quantum Computing: Basics and Applications
+## Quantum Computing: Basics and Applications

 Quantum computing is a revolutionary field that leverages the principles of quantum mechanics to process information in fundamentally different ways compared to classical computing.
 This blog will introduce the basics of quantum computing, explore its potential applications, and provide resources for further learning.